 1. Deny our Judeo-Christian roots and rewrite our historical record.

 Children in public schools never hear the expressions of faith made by the founders of our country.
+Instead, they are told our founders were racist.
 They celebrate the pilgrim’s first Thanksgiving but are not told to whom those early settlers were thankful.
 Christ and His church has been banned and any mention of Christianity is forbidden.

 2. Convince the American people that Christians are in violation of the Constitution.